weekanda7/Metisse/docs/metis_class_methods.md

-# MetisClass Methods Documentation
+# MetisseClass Methods Documentation

-MetisClass is the primary class in the metis package, providing a set of methods for image recognition and manipulation tasks.
-Here is a detailed description of the methods available in the MetisClass:
+MetisseClass is the primary class in the metisse package, providing a set of methods for image recognition and manipulation tasks.
+Here is a detailed description of the methods available in the MetisseClass:

 - `check_image_recognition(params: ImageRecognitionParams) -> bool`